-Many employers don’t communicate with their employees about workers’ compensation benefits fearing additional claims.
-An informal online poll showed that 88 percent of employers and others involved in the claim process wrongly thought that communicating with employees caused them to file a workers’ comp claim.
+Many employers don’t communicate with their employees about workers’ compensation benefits, fearing additional claims.
+An informal online poll showed that 88 percent of employers and others involved in the claim process wrongly thought communicating with employees caused them to file a workers’ comp claim.

 Most injured employees don’t get an attorney because they want to get more than they deserve.
 Most employees call lawyers because of an inadequate level of communication between the employer and the employee.
 Plaintiffs’ lawyers say that injured employees call them because they cannot get answers about their benefits from their employers.
 When there is an adequate exchange of information between the employer and the employee, the employee might not see the need to hire an attorney.

 Employers should create a workplace that fosters and expects ongoing communication.
 The level and quality of communications will often make a difference in the final outcome of the workers’ comp claim.

 Here are some ways that you can proactively communicate with your employees:

 Having a clear and simple brochure about workers’ comp is an easy way to communicate with employees from their first day of work.
 A “What to Do in Case of An Accident” brochure should be posted throughout the worksite and sent to every employee annually.
 Some areas that a brochure should cover are:

 • What type of benefits are available such as medical expenses, lost wages, medication, and mileage

 • Who to call with questions